davidbacisin/go-mwnd/README.md

 ```

 ## Example visualization
-The following plot shows generated sample data (solid purple line) and the moving min, max, and mean
+The following plot shows generated data (solid purple line) and the moving min, max, and mean
-for a fixed window of 500 samples:
+for a fixed window of 500 values:
 ![plot of a composite sine wave and its moving window statistics](internal/examples/fixed/plot.png)

 ## Limitations and Future Work
 - The moving window implementation is not safe for concurrent reads or writes.
 Consider using
 [`sync.Mutex`](https://pkg.go.dev/sync#Mutex) or [`sync.RWMutex`](https://pkg.go.dev/sync#RWMutex)
 to synchronize access under a concurrent workload.
-- **Random sampling**: In some cases, it may be impractical to include every sample
+- **Random sampling**: In some cases, it may be impractical to include every value
 in the window.
 Instead, a random subset could be probabilistically sampled.
+The variance
+calculation would need to be corrected for bias.